taliafargason/Aromatic_neighbors/README.txt

 		i.
 Primary download at the top of the page
 	c.	http://bio-comp.org.cn/llpsdb/download.php
 		i.
 Natural proteins, protein(s), and protein + RNA
-3)	This was used to construct the following lists that are read in separately in this (admittedly inefficient!) portion of the script:
+3)	This was used to construct the following lists that are read in separately in this portion of the script:
 "Dr_Zhang_phase_separate.txt"
 "phasepdb2_MLOhtp.txt"
 "combo.txt"